 Encinitas beaches are well-known by surfers and non-surfers alike.
 No matter what your favored beach activity, you will likely find a place here to suit your fancy.

 Swamis, at the far southern end, is probably the best known surfing beach in the area.
-It is located below the bluff where the Self-Realization Fellowship Temple built back in 1937 - locals began calling the beach Swamis (it was originally named Noonans Beach) and the name stuck [this beach was immortalized by the Beach Boys' famous hit, "Surfin' USA" - see video below].
+It is located below the bluff where the Self-Realization Fellowship Temple built back in 1937 - locals began calling the beach Swamis (it was originally named Noonans Beach) and the name stuck [this beach was immortalized by the Beach Boys' famous hit, "Surfin' USA" ].

-Heading north you will come to Boneyard Beach, D Street Beach, and then Moonlight Beach, perhaps the most family/activity friendly - it is popular with residents and vacationers, there are barbecue pits, picnic tables, beach volleyball areas, showers/changing rooms, a snack bar and plenty of parking, plus handicapped access to the beach itself.
+Heading north you will come to Boneyard Beach, D Street Beach, and then Moonlight Beach, perhaps the most family/activity friendly - it is popular with residents and visitors, there are barbecue pits, picnic tables, beach volleyball areas, showers/changing rooms, a snack bar and plenty of parking, a playground, plus handicapped access to the beach itself.
+Moonlight Beach has been upgraded in recent years and is usually pretty crowded.
+There are great views from the parking lot on the hill!

-Other beaches as you head north include Stone Steps, Beacon's and Grandview (in Leucadia, and my favorite!!) below the bluffs; all are particularly popular with surfers and beach-goers alike but beware - because of the bluff they require a steep set of stairs for access - easy going down but quite a trek heading back up.
+Other beaches as you head north along famous Neptune Avenue include Stone Steps, Beacon's and Grandview (in Leucadia, and my favorite!!) below the bluffs; all are particularly popular with surfers and beach-goers alike but beware - because of the bluff they require a steep set of stairs for access - easy going down but quite a trek heading back up.

 Housing in Encinitas is fairly diverse - in style (cottage, contemporary, Tuscan, Spanish, Italian/Mediterranean, traditional, craftsman and so on), age, size and price, but with the coastal location prices are higher than further inland.

-There are wonderful updated beach cottages (and those that are not so wonderful) and a couple of boat houses that are now preserved, bluff-top homes along Neptune Avenue (the most expensive area on average) with fabulous ocean views, expansive tract homes in Encinitas Ranch, funky houses in Leucadia mixed in with some of the newest subdivisions in Encinitas, larger homes on huge lots with room for horses in Olivenhain, and numerous condos and town-homes, great for primary and second homes or vacation rentals.
+There are wonderful updated beach cottages (and those that need to be remodeled) and a couple of boat houses that are now preserved, bluff-top homes along Neptune Avenue (the most expensive area on average) with fabulous ocean views, expansive tract homes in Encinitas Ranch, funky houses in Leucadia mixed in with some of the newer subdivisions in Encinitas, larger homes on huge lots with room for horses in Olivenhain, and numerous condos and town-homes, great for primary and second homes or vacation rentals.

 There are a good number of rental properties in the area for vacationers, as well as several mobile home parks and multiple apartment buildings.
 There are also several 55+ communities.